 Susie DeLellis Petruccelli:

-Susie is a former Harvard women’s soccer player, youth coach and author of a book in development, “Title IX and Tampons”.
+Susie is a former Harvard women’s soccer player, youth coach and author of her prize winning memoir, Raised a Warrior: One Women’s Soccer Odyssey.
 Through her work as an author and activist, she not only has intimate knowledge of the issues surrounding gender inequality in sports and soccer, but has extensive contacts throughout soccer.
 She works with the Coaches Across Continents’ ASK for Choiceteam, which uses play to develop attitudes, skills and knowledge to inform choices for women, men and communities.
-She played with CAC’s ASK for Choice team at the Global Goals World Cup in New York in 2017.
+She played with CAC’s ASK for Choice team at the Global Goals World Cup in New York in 2017 and The Equality League’s team in 2019.
 Susie also invests in female founded projects and start ups like Build & Imagine, a female owned toy company that designs STEM building toys for girls.
 Previously she worked in technology with extensive experience in programming, systems administration and web design.
 She lives in Long Island with her husband, also a former Harvard soccer player, their three children and their dog, Otis.